qarmin/czkawka/krokiet/README.md

 So only Slint left with its cons and pros.

+## License
+Code is licensed under MIT license but entire project is licensed under GPL-3.0 license, due Slint license restrictions.

 ## Name

 Why Krokiet(eng.
 Croquette)?
 Because I like croquettes(Polish version), the ones with meat, mushrooms wrapped in breadcrumbs... it makes my mouth water.
 I considered also other dishes which I like to eat like pierogi, żurek, pączek, schabowy or zapiekanka.
-This name should be a lot of easier to remember than Czkawka.
+This name should be a lot of easier to remember than czkawka or szyszka.